 One good rule of thumb for determining whether you’re eligible for the second round of payments: If you were eligible to receive the full amount before, you’ll be eligible again.

 Income requirements are still the same for both individual and married tax filers, while income information is still based on your 2019 or 2018 tax return (whichever is your most recent filing).

-Individuals with incomes up to $75,000 (based on annual adjustable gross income, or AGI) will get the full relief check of $1,200.
-Married couples receive $2,400 as long as their combined AGI doesn’t top $150,000.
-Individuals and couples are also eligible to receive an additional $500 payment per child under age 17.
+If you earn up to $75,000 (based on annual adjustable gross income, or AGI) you’re slated to get the full relief check of $600.
+Married couples will thus receive $1,200 (two $600 checks) as long as their combined AGI doesn’t top $150,000.

 When will your stimulus check arrive?

 The stimulus payments are being distributed to taxpayers either by direct deposit or by paper checks or debit cards arriving by mail.
 If you’ve been paying your taxes via direct deposit, the IRS should already have your banking information on file and will make the payment directly to your bank account.
 For those receiving their stimulus money this way, payments have already begun, starting on Dec.
 29.

 For direct deposit, the IRS uses data already in its system to determine which bank account to send the payment to.
 That includes attaching a routing and account number to your 2019 tax filing, as well as inputting one earlier in 2020 for receiving your first stimulus check.

 Those receiving payments by mail will have to wait a little longer.
 The IRS and Treasury Department started mailing those checks out Dec.
 30 and will continue until Jan.
 15.